 The acinar cells that produce and store pancreatic enzymes are also affected; poor digestion particularly of dietary fat results.
 There is malnutrition and the composition of the stool changes.

-Viceral fat also acts as an organ, producing an array of inflammatory cytokines.
-This affects the lungs if there is a viral infection such as Covid and is one of the reasons why the obese suffer from far more pain in their muscles and joints; polymyalgia and arthritis.
+Visceral fat also acts as an organ producing an array of inflammatory cytokines.
+This affects the lungs if there is a viral infection such as COVID; breathing becomes difficult.
+It is also one of the reasons why the obese suffer from far more pain in their muscles and joints; polymyalgia and arthritis.

 Is your waist circumference greater than these measurements?